-It’s easy to collect lavender seeds from your garden to start new plants, or to share with friends.
-Below I will show you exactly when and how to harvest lavender seeds, and also how to store the seeds for planting next year.
+Collect lavender seeds from your garden is fun, and you can share them with friends.
+Below I will show you exactly when and how to harvest lavender seeds, and also how to save them for planting next year.

-Lavender is one of my favorite perennial herbs to grow in the garden.
-I mean, who doesn’t love lavender?
 Not only does it look gorgeous in the garden, it attracts tons of bees too.
 It also smells amazing, and can be used for so many things!
-There are lots of ways to use lavender from the garden.

 Harvesting Lavender Seeds

-It’s also very easy to harvest lavender seeds and save them to grow next year, or to share with friends!
-In order for the plant to form seeds, don’t deadhead lavender.
-Instead, leave the flowers on the plant and allow the seeds to mature.
+In order for the plant to form seeds, don’t deadhead the flowers.
+Instead, leave them on the plant and allow the seeds to mature.

 Once they’re ready, collecting lavender seeds from the garden doesn’t take much time.
 Lavender plant seeds form inside the flower heads, so allow some of the flowers to dry out on the plant.